‘A Wholesale

 electoral rolls are worse than the draft rolls.”

-of doing vote-bank politics to protect them.
 The CEC did not answer this

 question during his press briefing.
 Nor does the final list provide the names